-To qualify for this credit, you and your spouse must each have qualifying Ohio adjusted gross income of at least $500 after you have figured your Schedule A adjustments.
+To qualify for this credit, you and your spouse must each have qualifying Ohio adjusted gross income of at least $500 after you have figured your Ohio Schedule A adjustments.
 Please note this credit will be calculated for you.

 Example: Bob and Sue file a joint return.
 Sue earned $200,000 from her current employment.
 Bob’s only source of income is $500 from his state and municipal income tax refunds included in federal adjusted gross income.
 This $500 should be deducted as a Schedule A deduction and is not included in Bob and Sue’s Ohio adjusted gross income.
 Therefore, they do not qualify for Ohio’s joint filing credit.